-Discreet shall immediately (and no later than 24 hours) notify Autodesk and Dutchco after receipt of any written Acquisition Proposal or any request for nonpublic information relating to Discreet in connection with an Acquisition Proposal or for access to the properties, books or records of Discreet or any subsidiary by any person or entity that informs the Discreet Board of such subsidiary that it is considering making, or has made, an Acquisition Proposal.
-Such notice to Autodesk and Dutchco shall be made orally and in writing and shall indicate in reasonable detail the terms and conditions of such proposal, inquiry or contact.
+Discreet has agreed that it will immediately (and no later than 24 hours) notify Autodesk and Dutchco after receipt of any written Acquisition Proposal or any request for nonpublic information relating to Discreet in connection with an Acquisition Proposal or for access to the properties, books or records of Discreet or any subsidiary by any person or entity that informs the Discreet Board of such subsidiary that it is considering making, or has made, an Acquisition Proposal.
+Such notice to Autodesk and Dutchco must be made orally and in writing and must indicate in reasonable detail the terms and conditions of such proposal, inquiry or contact.